AkshatJain9/AkshatJain9/README.md

-Akshat Jain
+# Akshat Jain

+### About Me:
+I am a current CS student with a strong interest in Data Analytics and Machine Learning.
+I am looking to gain skills in Software Development and currently work as a Database Administrator.
+I have experience in Java, C++, Python and SQL.

-Australian National University (ANU)
-Bachelor of Advanced Computing (Honours)
+Currently Studying at: Australian National University (ANU) in Canberra, Australia Bachelor of Advanced Computing (Honours)

-CURRENT PROJECTS:
-PDFReader: Automated python script to read and write information from PDF invoices into Excel Datasheets
+### Current Projects:
+Daily Crypto Price Predictor: Using only daily data, movements in key cryptocurrency prices are predicted using basic regression methods.

-Binance Crypto Trader: Automated Trading Bot based on short-term data analtic algorithms
+(Future) Binance Crypto Trader: Automated Trading Bot based on short-term data analytic algorithms

-COMPLETED PROJECTS:
-N/A

-LOOKING FOR:
-Experience in Web Development